 Despite the odd looks we get every time we drift into the children’s books section (too tall to pass as kids, too immature to raise them), good stories are worth the effort.
 We think children’s books are particularly great because they adhere to the purest form of the story: simple but not simplistic.
 Better yet, it’s impossible to outgrow a good children’s book; you can read it at every age and find something new each time.

 We are longtime friends who bonded over children’s books.
 Our reading material has evolved over the years, from Redwall in junior high and King Lear in high school to Chemical Principles: the Quest for Insight in college, yet we find ourselves returning again and again to the children’s section for a truly satisfying tale.

 Today we work in science journalism (Lisa) and laboratory research (Jen), so this blog is a way to indulge in our hobby.
 We hope you enjoy your visit; if you have suggestions for books we should review, please let us know in the comment section below.
-You can also reach us at readsforkeeps AT gmail DOT com (note: we do not review e-books).
-Thanks!
+You can also reach us at readsforkeeps AT gmail DOT com.
+(Note: we are not currently accepting books for review).

 Disclaimer: all review copies were borrowed from the library or purchased with our own funds unless otherwise noted.